clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

   isOpen: boolean;
   /** 1.
 NEW: state setting function that updates the value of `isOpen` */
   setIsOpen: (value: boolean) => void;
   /** 2.
-NEW: should a user be able to "light dismiss" the Modal by clicking on the backdrop? */ shouldLightDismiss?: boolean;
+NEW: should a user be able to "light dismiss" the Modal by clicking on the backdrop */ shouldLightDismiss?: boolean;
 };
 ```